 Sweden in the UN Security Council

 On 28 June 2016, Sweden was elected by a wide margin as a non-permanent member of the UN Security Council for the 2017–2018 term.
 In 2017 Sweden will take its seat on the Security Council with the five permanent members – China, France, Great Britain, Russia and the United States – and the nine other non-permanent members.
-Sweden will hold the presidency of the Security Council in January 2017, the first month of its two-year term.
+Sweden will hold the presidency of the Security Council in July 2018.

-Sweden's Permanent Mission to the UN in New York on Twitter
+Sweden's Permanent Mission to the UN on Facebook and Twitter

 This is the UN Security Council